How Often Do People Sitting In Parked Cars Get Hit By Other Vehicles?

 These crashes happen often enough to be a traffic safety concern, but there is no exact public data on how often people are hit while sitting in parked cars.
 Most crash reports group these accidents with other types of parked-vehicle crashes.

-The best available data shows that crashes involving parked or working vehicles caused 1,160 deaths nationwide and 176 deaths in California in 2023.
+The best available data comes from UC Berkeley’s SafeTREC.
+Its most recent report on crashes involving parked or working vehicles shows that they caused 1,160 deaths nationwide and 176 deaths in California in 2023.
 While not all of these people were sitting in parked cars, the numbers show that other drivers can still hit parked vehicles.

 If someone hits a parked car and injures a person inside, California law may allow the injured person to file a personal injury claim.